DominicReneSchu/RFT/en/facts/docs/explanations/the_universe_as_a_resonance_bubble.md

 ---

-> ⚠️ **Interpretive Extension** — The following sections (Parts 2 and 3) do not constitute physical claims of the axiomatic core, but a philosophical-theological reflection based on the RFT structure.

 ## Part 2: The Ontological Consequence – The Peak of the Distribution

 The formal figure of one-point compactification raises the inevitable question: *What* is this point that gathers infinity within itself without limiting it?